-- 1. In the event that not all admission criteria have been met but the Admission Board is of the opinion that the deficiencies can be remedied within a reasonable period of time, the scope and the content of a pre-master programme will be determined upon request. - 2.
-The student will only be admitted to the degree programme if the pre-master programme has been completed and all admission requirements have been met.
+- 1. In the event that not all admission criteria have been met but the Examination Board is of the opinion that the deficiencies can be remedied within a reasonable period of time, the scope and the content of a pre-master programme will be determined upon request. - 2.
+The student will only be admitted to the programme if the pre-master programme has been completed and all admission requirements have been met. - 3.
+The pre-master regulations are attached as appendix 6.